Interactive public discussion, peer review, and publication in CP

 The process of interactive discussion, peer review, and publication in the scientific journal Climate of the Past (CP) differs from traditional scientific journals to enhance quality by transparency.
 It involves a discussion stage, where public commenting on the submitted preprint by the referees, authors, and other members of the scientific community is invited.
 All participants are encouraged to stimulate further deliberation rather than simply defend their position.
 Authors are invited to take an active role in the exchange by posting comments as a response to referee and community comments as soon as possible in order to stimulate further discussion.
 The handling editor bases their final decision on the authors' response to all comments and their corresponding revision.

-Initial access review by competent editors assures the basic scientific and technical quality of papers published in CPD.
-Subsequent interactive discussion and public commenting by the referees, authors, and other members of the scientific community is expected to enhance quality control for papers published in CP beyond the limits of the traditional closed peer review.
-Also in cases where no additional comments from the scientific community are received, a full peer-review process in the traditional sense, albeit in a more transparent way, is assured before publication of a paper in CP.
+In all cases, also if no additional comments from the scientific community are received, a full peer-review process in the traditional sense, albeit in a more transparent way, is assured before publication of a paper in CP.

-Original manuscripts are submitted electronically and assigned to the editor covering the relevant subject areas (for details see finding an editor).
+Original manuscripts are submitted and assigned to editors covering the relevant subject areas.

-The editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in CPD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in CPD.
+The handling editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as a preprint.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.